owntone/owntone-server/docs/clients.md

 # Supported clients

-forked-daapd supports these kinds of clients:
+OwnTone supports these kinds of clients:

 - DAAP clients, like iTunes or Rhythmbox
 - Remote clients, like Apple Remote or compatibles for Android/Windows Phone